-- January 15: Completed applications must be submitted by 12:00 noon to the Office of Global Affairs, email@example.com
+- APPLICATION DEADLINE: January 25, 2023: Completed applications must be submitted by 12:00 noon to the Office of Global Affairs, email@example.com

-- January 31: Preliminary selection decisions will be announced.
+- January 31, 2023: Preliminary selection decisions will be announced

-- February: Oral Interviews with the selection committee will be held at OHIO or virtually.
+- February 2023: Oral Interviews with the selection committee will be held at OHIO or virtually

-- March 31: OGA will send the formal recommendation letters and the graduate school application materials to Chubu University.
+- March 31, 2023: OGA will send the formal recommendation letters and the graduate school application materials to Chubu University

-- May: Chubu University will make a decision on approval of nominations.
+- May 2023: Chubu University will make a decision on approval of nominations

-- June-September: Once the candidacy of the applicants is finalized, the fellowship candidate proceeds with the visa application and finds accommodation near Chubu University.
-Candidate then departs for Japan to start Japanese language education in the fall semester.
+- June-September 2023: Once the candidacy of the applicants is finalized, the fellowship candidate proceeds with the visa application and finds accommodation near Chubu University.
+Candidate then departs for Japan to start Japanese language education in the fall semester

-- February: The fellowship candidate should take and pass the International Student Graduate School Entrance Examination for the desired program of admission to be able to start the graduate program in Chubu University.
+- February 2024: The fellowship candidate should take and pass the International Student Graduate School Entrance Examination for the desired program of admission to be able to start the graduate program in Chubu University

 Materials to Submit